MIG + TIG Welding

 TAB Industries TIG Welding

 Many different types of welding processes are available and each method excels in one or more areas while lagging in others.
 TAB engineers offer guidance in selecting the ideal welding process for each part or project based on the materials to be joined, the material thicknesses, the deadline, budget, and how the finished parts are to be used, among other considerations.
-Laser welding may be used for deep welds fusing high precision parts, such as those needed for the aerospace industry.
+Laser welding may be used for deep welds fusing high precision parts, such as those needed for the aerospace industry, and for intricate or complex parts.
 Robotic welding is often the choice for automatically producing large quantities of relatively simple parts where the high initial cost of the robot cell can be justified.
-MIG welding represents the benchmark for joining two base metals together using a metal inert gas (MIG).
-This process is used for less complex welds and still comprises the majority of welds performed in America today.
-TIG welding, or gas tungsten arc welding, is often selected for its wide latitude in material selection and for its ability to maintain the identical level of corrosion resistance as the original material.
-A skilled TIG welder can consistently produce clean welds in precision shapes with pristine detail.